matthewzimmer/trajectory-contact-networks/README.md

-Implement a function that takes trajectories from _m_ users (each user may have potentially multiple associated trajectories) and computes contact points from all pairings of trajectories from dierent users in the form:
+Implement a function that takes trajectories from _m_ users (each user may have potentially multiple associated trajectories) and computes contact points from all pairings of trajectories from different users in the form:
 `C = {(ui, uj, lat0, lon0, t0) ...}` (The format is the same as the above, only the user ids are included for each contact).